dortegau/Text101Udemy/Readme.md

 This is an example of a Text Game using Unity 5 & MonoDevelop defining a Finite State Machine and using commands (key press events) to move between different states.

+Could be seen working at this URL: https://dortegau.github.io/Text101Udemy/index.html